WorldOfMeow/meow/README.md

 # Meow Messaging
 ### In Development (Non functional)
-### Meow RPC is a lightweight and simple RPC and Messaging framework built using Java and Netty.
+### Meow is a lightweight and simple RPC and Messaging framework built using Java and Netty.
 It provides a basic structure for implementing remote method invocations between client and server applications.

 # Features
 * Bi-directional communication between client and server using Netty.